jordiae/DeepLearning-MAI/README.md

     - Since the images present in the dataset have global features, we tried to incorporate Non-Local blocks (<https://arxiv.org/abs/1711.07971>), but we did not observe any gains.

-The best found configuration was evaluated in the test set, obtaining an accuracy of XXX and a F1-Score of YYY.
-In the confusion matrix, we observe that some classes obtain very bad scores, and this corresponds to our intuition when visually inspecting the dataset (eg. class ZZZ is very difficult to get right).
+The best found configuration, corresponding to the default values in the ```train.py``` script, obtained an accuracy of  58  in the validation set.
+Then, we build an ensemble of 10 independently trained classifiers with the same configuration, and obtained a validation accuracy of 64.
+We selected this ensemble as our final model, and obtained a test accuracy of 63.

 ## Recurrent Neural Networks